Vox Hiberionacum is an academic blog. I apologise in advance.

 Researcher focusing on Early Irish Christianity and Early Medieval Ireland.
 I’m interested in early Christian sites & landscapes and how early medieval people used the archaeological monuments around them to create their own versions of the past.
 To this end, I do weird and wonderful things with early Irish history, etymology, hagiography, placenames, folklore, archaeology, landscapes and monuments; by throwing everything into an interdisciplinary pot and mixing it up.
 I’m also a bit of a Patrician obsessive.
 Quapropter olim cogitaui scribere, sed et usque nunc haesitaui…

 This blog is intended to be a bit of a hotchpotch, really.
-Academic reflections & commentary (primus rusticus & indoctus scilicet), some news and reviews, an open shelf for some ideas, outreach, a dissemination point for some of my own research.
+Academic reflections & commentary (primus rusticus & indoctus scilicet), some news and reviews, an open shelf for some ideas.
 I can promise you only three things: Thinly veiled but good-natured irreverence; outrageous puns and irregular posts.